DaemonCypher/Realestate/README.md

 ```
 python3 setup.py -i 1000 -n ct -f
 ```
 -i flag for how many address to be proccess(Required).
+The value after is the number of addresses to be processed.

 -n flag for the state to be proccess(Required).
+The value after is the state name abbreviation of addresses to be processed.

 -f flag to convert the file and remove unnecessary addresses.
 Only need to use the flag once for the first run of a new state(Optional).